2023 ACWL-Nuveen

 Program Description

-Muskegon County artists who identify as Black, Indigenous, or People of Color, ages 17-21, are invited to apply for the third-annual Arts Council of White Lake-Nuveen Center (ACWL-Nuveen) Emerging Artist of Color Residency.
-Sponsored by an anonymous donor and the Consumers Energy Foundation, this three-week program will provide one local artist working with 2-dimensional and/or mixed-media a studio space, materials and up to 72 hours of dedicated time to pursue a visual art project of their choice.
-The chosen artist will receive a $1,000 stipend and special mentoring from accomplished painter and educator Tatsuki Hakoyama.
-Mr. Hakoyama will meet individually with the artist and help guide them toward creating a body of work that will be exhibited at the ACWL-Nuveen within six months of the completion of the residency.
+Muskegon County artists who identify as Black, Indigenous, or People of Color, ages 18-25, are invited to apply for the fourth annual Arts Council of White Lake-Nuveen Center (ACWL-Nuveen) Emerging Artist of Color Residency.
+Sponsored by an anonymous donor and the Consumers Energy Foundation, this three-week program will provide one to two local artists working with 2-dimensional and/or mixed-media a designated studio space, materials, and up to 72 hours of dedicated time to pursue visual artwork of their choice.
+Selected artists will receive a $1,000 stipend and special mentoring from accomplished painter and educator Tatsuki Hakoyama.
+Mr. Hakoyama will meet individually with the artists and help guide them toward creating a body of work that will be exhibited during the Fall Into the Arts exhibit in November, 2024.

 Tatsuki Hakoyama